weissleb/peloton-tableau-connector/README.md

 # Peloton Tableau Connector
 This is a [Tableau Web Data Connector](https://tableau.github.io/webdataconnector/#) for visualizing your personal Peloton cycling data inside of Tableau.

+> DISCLAIMER
+> If you've come here looking for good, clean, idiomatic Go code, this is _not_ the repo you are looking for.
+Move along ...
 # Status
 It's early days for this connector, but I hope, given good feedback, it will progress quickly.

 ## Availability
-Currently (as of Jan 14, 2021), this is not available online anywhere, but can be used locally if you're willing to install and run a lightweight Go executable.
-My intent is expose this publicly and submit it as a [Community Connector](https://tableau.github.io/webdataconnector/community/).
+Currently (as of Jan 16, 2021), this is publicly available online in an alpha release, but likely is unstable.
+After receiving feedback and doing a little more testing, my intent is submit this as a [Community Connector](https://tableau.github.io/webdataconnector/community/).

-For now, see [Usage](#usage) if you'd like to try it out, and provide feedback.
+If you'd like to try the online connector (rather than running it locally), you can head over to [Connect with Tableau Desktop](#connect-with-tableau-desktop), and use the public URL provided.
+Or, you can use this locally if you're willing to install and run a lightweight Go executable.
+See [Usage](#usage) if you'd like to try it out, and provide feedback.

 ## Tables
 This initial version is aimed only at cycling classes.
 I built the schema such that I could analyze my personal record ("PR") trends.
 For example, do I PR during certain times of day, or days of the week, or with certain instructors?